-These unaudited condensed interim financial statements have been prepared under the historical cost basis, except for financial instruments classified as available-for-sale, and fair value through profit or loss ("FVTPL").
+These unaudited condensed interim financial statements have been prepared under the historical cost basis, except for financial instruments measured at vair value.
 These financial statements have been prepared under the accrual basis of accounting, except for cash flow information.

 (c) Functional and presentation currency